 Burkina Faso is a landlocked country lying between Ghana to the south and Mali to the north, with limited natural resources.
-Income per head was just US$615 in 2015) and its population, estimated at almost 18.11 million in 2015, is growing at 3 per cent a year.
+The GDP per capita was just US$774.84 in 2019 and its population, estimated at almost 21 million in 2020, is growing at 2.86 per cent a year.

 The economy relies heavily on agriculture, which employs about 80 per cent of the workforce, according to the World Bank.
 Cotton is the main cash crop, while gold exports have gained importance in recent years.

-GDP growth in the decade to 2013 averaged 6 per cent, but fell to 4 per cent in 2014 and 2015 because of lower prices for raw materials, a political upheaval, and an Ebola epidemic in the sub-region.
+GDP growth in the decade to 2016 averaged 6.82 per cent, but fell to 5.68 per cent in 2019 due to security threats and the outbreak of the COVID-19.